-Supported sources: PostgreSQL Supported targets: PostgreSQL, Oracle, SQL Server, and Kafka Issued for: source system Related commands: copy config, edit config, list config, view config rename config {filename to newname sp\ctrl(sysA) > rename config sales to sales2
+Supported source: PostgreSQL (on-prem), Amazon RDS for PostgreSQL, Amazon Aurora for PostgreSQL, and Azure Database for PostgreSQL Flexible Server Supported targets: PostgreSQL, Oracle, SQL Server, Kafka, Amazon RDS for PostgreSQL, Amazon Aurora for PostgreSQL, and Azure Database for PostgreSQL Flexible Server Issued for: source system Related commands: copy config, edit config, list config, view config

-Component Description
+Basic command rename config {filename to newname

-filename to newname filename is the name of the configuration that you want to rename.
-Configuration names are case-sensitive.

-• to is a required part of the syntax.

-• newname is the new name you are giving the configuration.
+Component Description filename to newname filename is the name of the configuration that you want to rename.
+Configuration names are case-sensitive. • to is a required part of the syntax. • newname is the new name you are giving the configuration.
+Example: sp_ctrl(sysA) &gt; rename config sales to sales2

-Example: